Rabbit show jumping

-Rabbit show jumping (Kaninhoppning), also known as rabbit agility or rabbit hopping, is an animal sport where the animals are led through a course by their owners, modelled after horse show jumping.
+Rabbit show jumping (Kaninhoppning), also known as rabbit agility or rabbit hopping, is an animal sport wherein domestic rabbits are led through a course by their owners, modelled after horse show jumping.
 It is typically conducted in a closed, indoor arena, with obstacles scaled to suit the rabbits.
 Competitions have been held in the United States and several European countries.
 As rabbits are common domestic pets, some owners train their pet rabbits for this sport.

 History

 Rabbit jumping started in Sweden in the 1970s, when the first rabbit club started to arrange rabbit jumping competitions.

 At that time, the rules were based on the rules from horse jumping, but were later reformed to be better-suited for rabbits.
 The sport grew throughout Sweden and several rabbit jumping clubs were formed to support the growing interest.
 In the early 1990s, Norway joined in with rabbit jumping activities, developing new clubs and joining Sweden in rabbit jumping competitions.
 The Sveriges Kaninhoppares Riksförbund (Swedish Federation of Rabbit Jumping) was established on September 3, 1994.
 Rabbit show jumping became popular in all parts of Sweden.

-The sport reached the United States in the 80s.
-The Rabbit Hopping Organization of America was founded in 2001.
-The rules and guidelines for rabbit hopping were for the club with the help of the judges' committee in Denmark and with personal assistance from judge Aase Bjerner.
+The sport reached the United States in the 1980s.
+The Rabbit Hopping Organization of America (RHOA) was founded in 2001.
+The rules and guidelines for rabbit hopping were established for the club with the help of the judges' committee in Denmark and with personal assistance from judge Aase Bjerner.